-The application proposes a residential use, and as such the recommended 26 percent tree canopy coverage (TCC) standard should be applied to the fullest extent practicable.
-Open space and landscaped areas shall be reviewed at the time of DSP and are discussed further in the Urban Design finding of this technical staff report.
+The PPS is for a residential use and, as such, the recommended 26 percent tree canopy coverage (TCC) standard should be applied, to the fullest extent practicable.
+Open space and landscaped areas shall be reviewed at the time of DSP, and are discussed further in the Urban Design finding of this resolution.